 Our AIP rewards individual and collective achievement and promotes prudent risk management, as a significant portion of annual awards earned by executive participants must be deferred over time.
-The Governance Committee approved a new AIP design that took effect for 2018.
-The goal of the new design was to improve transparency and provide better alignment with Shareholders by eliminating the previously uncapped defined bonus pool (15-20% of EBITDA for Bonus Purposes) which more suited a smaller pure-play asset manager.
-The program also reduced the use of DSUs and introduced non-dilutive PSUs, described below, which track the value of Common Shares to ensure Shareholder alignment, but are settled in cash to avoid Shareholder dilution.
-Finally, Restricted Shares were also introduced as a vehicle for further ensuring very longterm Shareholder alignment without diluting existing Shareholders, as Restricted Shares are acquired on the TSX to satisfy awards.
+The AIP is designed to ensure transparency and provide alignment with Shareholders through its use of non-dilutive PSUs, described below, which track the value of Common Shares to ensure Shareholder alignment, but are settled in cash to avoid Shareholder dilution.
+Restricted Shares are also used as a vehicle for further ensuring very long-term Shareholder alignment without diluting existing Shareholders, as Restricted Shares are acquired on the TSX and NYSE to satisfy awards.
+The Stock Option Plan and DSU Plan further reduce the potential for Shareholder dilution as such plans were converted from "evergreen" to "fixed-number" plans and impose conservative limits on allowable security-based award grants on both an annual and aggregate basis.